 12.31 National security or peacetime emergency; declaration.

 Subd.
-2. Declaration of peacetime emergency. (a) The governor may declare a peacetime emergency.
-A peacetime declaration of emergency may be declared only when an act of nature, a technological failure or malfunction, a terrorist incident, a public health emergency, an industrial accident, a hazardous materials accident, or a civil disturbance endangers life and property and local government resources are inadequate to handle the situation.
-A peacetime emergency must not be continued for more than five days unless extended by resolution of the executive council up to 30 days.
+2. Declaration of peacetime emergency.
+The governor may declare a peacetime emergency.
+A peacetime declaration of emergency may be declared only when an act of nature, a technological failure or malfunction, a terrorist incident, an industrial accident, a hazardous materials accident, or a civil disturbance endangers life and property and local government resources are inadequate to handle the situation.
+It must not be continued for more than five days unless extended by resolution of the executive council up to 30 days.
 An order, or proclamation declaring, continuing, or terminating an emergency must be given prompt and general publicity and filed with the secretary of state.

 Subd.
 3. Effect of declaration of peacetime emergency.
-A declaration of a peacetime emergency in accordance with this section authorizes the governor to exercise for a period not to exceed the time specified in this section the powers and duties conferred and imposed by this chapter for a peacetime emergency and invokes the necessary portions of the state emergency operations plan developed pursuant to section 12.21, subdivision 3, relating to response and recovery aspects and may authorize aid and assistance under the plan.
+A declaration of a peacetime emergency invokes the necessary portions of the state emergency operations plan developed pursuant to section 12.21, subdivision 3, relating to response and recovery aspects and may authorize aid and assistance under the plan.

 Official Publication of the State of Minnesota